-The main program Hello (source program in 'hello.adb') is bound using the standard switch settings.
-The generated main program is 'mainprog.adb' with the associated spec in 'mainprog.ads'.
-Note that you must specify the body here not the spec, in the case where the output is in Ada.
+The main program Hello (source program in hello.adb) is bound using the standard switch settings.
+The generated main program is mainprog.adb with the associated spec in mainprog.ads.
+Note that you must specify the body here not the spec.
 Note that if this option is used, then linking must be done manually, since gnatlink will not be able to find the generated file.